Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.18.1 (2/19/2014)

+* Custom layouts are now stored using a unique hash; this fixes the broken main demo page with lots of custom layouts.
+* Attempt to fix external links on the mobile demo pages... grrrr.

 ### Version 1.18.0 (2/18/2014)

 * Modified script so only one keyboard is built per layout